oncody/civ-board-game-2010/README.md

 [Appendix](#appendix)

 ### Start of game
 * Pick a starting social policy
 * Agree on optional rules
 * Agree on house rules
-*  give each player one artillery, one infantry, and one mounted unit.
+* Give each player one artillery, one infantry, and one mounted unit.
 * Place one of each market resource token per player near the market board, returning any extras to the box
 * Place capital
 * Gain civilization bonus